rockfireredmoon/iceee/Doc/SERVER.md

  1. [tawd-data-valkals-shadow](https://software.opensuse.org//download.html?project=home%3Aemerald.icemoon&package=tawd-data-valkals-shadow).
 This contains the static game data such as quests, NPC definitions and lots more.
 Packages for other editions of the game will be made available at a later date.
  1. [tawd-client-assets-valkals-shadow](https://software.opensuse.org//download.html?project=home%3Aemerald.icemoon&package=tawd-client-assets-valkals-shadow).
 This contains the 3D models that the game client will download as and when it needs them.
 Again, packages for other editions of the game will be made available at a later date.

+### Build From Source

+If we do not yet have packages available for your system, you can [Build From Source](BUILD.md).
+The source should compile on any recent version of Linux or Windows.

-### What Next
+## What Next

-Now the packages are installed, you simply have to start the *Service*.
+If you are not using one of the all-in-one-builds, you should first ensure the server *Service* is started.
+On Linux, something like this.

 ```
 systemctl start tawd
 ```

-You should now move on to creating some [game accounts](ACCOUNTS.md), configuring your server for first time use.
+You then move on to creating some [game accounts](ACCOUNTS.md), configuring your server for first time use.

 If you encounter any problems, review the [Server And Cluster Configuration](SERVER_AND_CLUSTER_CONFIGURATION.md) files and adjust accordingly.
-Our packages install a configuration that should work "out of the box" for the simplest setup, but anything more advanced will require manualy configuration.
+Our packages install a configuration that should work "out of the box" for the simplest setup, but anything more advanced will require manually configuration.

 You may also wish to adjust some of the [Game Configuration](GAME_CONFIGURATION.md).
 These are settings that generally affect game play such as looting parameters, fall damage and lots more.

-## Build From Source

-If we do not yet have packages available for your system, you can [Build From Source](BUILD.md).
-The source should compile on any recent version of Linux or Windows.